FFRI/ShadeBIOS/VarPrintPkg/README.md

     1. `TOOL_CHAIN_TAG = GCC5`
 1. `source edksetup.sh` & `build`

-Then, setup just like the other EDK2 libraries, `#include <Library/VarPrintLib.h>`, and use library functions listed in Features.
+Then, set up just like the other EDK2 libraries, `#include <Library/VarPrintLib.h>`, and use library functions listed in Features.
 Also, VarPrintReader.efi will be created (can be executed via UEFI shell).